 CashAdvance.com wants you to be as informed as possible when searching for a payday loan.
-To that end, the CashAdvance.com network of lenders has been created in order to connect you with the best and most trusted lenders available.
+To that end, the CashAdvance.com network of lenders has been created.

 Educating to ensure consumer protection requires publicizing the dangers of working with predatory lenders.
-CashAdvance.com only works with the most trustworthy lenders in the industry, but reports have surfaced in the past about lenders outside the network engaging in predatory lending habits.
+CashAdvance.com makes a reasonable effort to work only with reputable lenders, but reports have surfaced in the past about lenders outside the network engaging in predatory lending habits.
 These are a minority of the industry, and are not necessarily indicative of the average cash advance experience.

 Be that as it may, it is important you know about some of the warning signs of predatory lending.